-To help you make the best decision for your health, we have benchmarked eight of the most popular women’s multivitamin manufacturers in Australia including Blackmore’s Women’s Vitality, Swisse Women’s Ultivite, Nature’s Own Mega Potency Women’s, Cenovis Women’s Multi , Centrum for Women and Microgenics Women’s Wellness, Caruso’s Women’s Super Multi and Aldi Essential Health Women’s High Potency.
+To help you make the best decision for your health, we have benchmarked eight of the most popular women’s multivitamin manufacturers in Australia including Blackmore’s Women’s Vitality, Swisse Women’s Ultivite, Nature’s Own Bodyfuel Women’s Multi, Cenovis Women’s Multi , Centrum for Women, Microgenics Women’s Wellness, Caruso’s Women’s Super Multi and Aldi Essential Health Women’s High Potency.

-There are substantial variances between brands, especially once you get beyond the core vitamin and mineral components, so it is well worth digging a little deeper to see what you’re getting for your money.
-There’s a lot of detail here but, if you’re in a hurry, you can just look at the tables and scroll to the final word section at the end.
+There are a lot of differences between the brands, especially once you get beyond the core vitamin and mineral components, so it is well worth digging a little deeper to see what you’re getting for your money.
+There’s a crazy amount of detail here, we know, but, if you’re in a hurry, you can just look at the tables and scroll to the final word section at the end.

 Note that more is not always better, given that some vitamins accumulate in the body and can become toxic with overuse.
 And remember supplements are just that – a supplement to a good diet, not a replacement for it.

 Vitamin A can be a bit confusing because some brands have vitamin A, some have beta-carotene (which the body converts easily into vitamin A) and some have both.
 The main thing you need to take away here is that all of these brands have enough vitamin A or beta carotene to fully meet the Australian Women’s RDI of 900 mcg.

 All of the brands also exceed the Australian women’s RDI for Vitamin B2, B3, B5, B7, B9 and B12.
 One caveat is niacin (B3) which can cause temporary (and harmless) skin flushing in doses higher than 50mg.
-Swisse, Nature’s Own, Microgenics and Blackmores all have 50mg which, on its own, will probably not be a concern but if combined with foods high in B3, for example chicken breast, vegemite and many breakfast cereals, may present issues.
+Swisse, Nature’s Own, Caruso’s Microgenics and Blackmores all have 50mg which, on its own, will probably not be a concern but if combined with foods high in B3, for example chicken breast, vegemite and many breakfast cereals, may cause a little flushing.